trinerye/language_analytics_2024/assignment_4/readme.md

 ## About

-This project uses the pre-trained ``Emotion English DistilRoBERTa-base`` classifier by ``j-hartmann``, which is available on ``Hugging Face``, to predict emotion labels for each of the lines in the ``Game of Thrones Script`` dataset to see if the emotional profile changes through the series.
+This project uses the pre-trained ``Emotion English DistilRoBERTa-base`` classifier by ``j-hartmann``, which is available on ``Hugging Face``.
+It predicts emotion labels for each of the lines in the ``Game of Thrones Script`` dataset to see if the emotional profile changes through the series.

 The ``src`` directory contains two scripts: